Aspectize/EvoHtmlToPdf/README.md

 ## 3 - Usage

 The Service can be used in 2 ways.
-Note that the URL way does not work on Azure Web App
+Note that the URL way does not work on Azure Web App, and work only on Cloud Service.

 a/ Pdf is built from an URL